happyplan/happyplan/README.md

 When everything above is okay, just run in your project root:

-    $ npm install happyplan --save-dev
+    $ npm install happyplan
+    $ npm init

 That's it.
-Now you can start your website bro'.
+Now you can start your website bro', using default command

+    $ happyplan

+`/!\` _`npm init` will help you to create `package.json` which will be used for minimal requirements (title & version)._

 ## Arborescence